 WHO WE ARE AND WHAT WE DO

-The Sicamous Eagles Junior ‘B’ Hockey Club was officially formed on May 17, 1994.
+The Sicamous Eagles Junior Hockey Club was officially formed on May 17, 1994.
 The Club is a registered Society with a mandate to provide opportunities for young men to develop their hockey and life skills with a view to enjoying a career in the hockey field.
-We hold a junior ‘B’ franchise and operate a team in Sicamous.

 The Eagles are one of 20 teams in the Kootenay International Junior Hockey League, one of the largest and strongest junior hockey leagues in BC.
 We are an active participant in this organization, and receive excellent support and assistance with operating a junior team within the guidelines of BC’s hockey development program.
 As well, the League’s marketing program enables us to enjoy other benefits such as web site links and a number of promotional events and opportunities.

-As well, the Eagles participate – sometimes with attendance and sometimes via the Junior ‘B’ director – in the BC Amateur Hockey Association’s annual general meeting.
+As well, the Eagles participate – sometimes with attendance and sometimes via the KIJHL Director – in the BC Amateur Hockey Association’s annual general meeting.
 The Association, along with the association with our peer teams and other leagues in the province, provides us with many opportunities to improve our game and our organization.

 The Eagles have enjoyed a close affiliation with many teams in both the BCHL and the WHL, working closely with team officials in directing players to the opportunities available to them via our organizations.
 Many Eagles graduates have moved up to play on Junior A, WHL, and European teams, and many graduates – including Kris Beech, Shea Weber, Cody Franson, Derek Engelland, Adrian Veideman, Kris Hogg, Andrew Ebbett and Andrew Kozek, have been drafted or have played or are currently still playing in the NHL.
 Still others have moved up to play college hockey, on full or partial scholarships.

-In its 25+ year history, the Eagles have twice been crowned the Cyclone Taylor provincial champions which qualified them to attend the Western Canada Championships (the Stanley Cup for Jr B teams).
+In its 25+ year history, the Eagles have won the KIJHL Teck Cup three times and twice been crowned the Cyclone Taylor provincial champions which qualified them to attend the Western Canada Championships (the Stanley Cup for Junior B teams).
 The first time, they finished fourth at the Westerns, and the second time, they won it all.
 The Sicamous Eagles have also hosted the Western Canada Championships, a major undertaking which took a year to plan, prepare, organize and implement.